kairosdb/kairosdb/src/docs/GettingStarted.rst

 ``kairosdb.service.datastore=org.kairosdb.datastore.h2.H2Module``

 By default KairosDB is configured to run using the H2 datbase.
-This lets you do development work without setting up and running Cassandra or HBase.
+This lets you do development work without setting up and running Cassandra.

 """""""""""""""""""""
 Configuration Options